Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

 The `.deb` that Tauri builds will automatically do this for us for actual toolkit installation.

+# 🖥️ System requirements

+- 4GB RAM
+- 2 CPU cores
+- Recmmended Kali 2024.1 or later

 # 🔧 Setup

 To install the Deakin Detonator Toolkit on Kali, you can follow either the new or old methods.
-The new method is a one&#8209;step process that utilises a Python script.
+The new method is a one&#8209;step process that utilises a bash script.
 If that doesn't work, the old method will take you through the steps manually.

-## New method
+## Run the application (dependency install and run)

-1. Run the following command:
+1. Run the following command, this will install dependent packages, patching and and start the application:

     ```
-    curl -sSL https://raw.githubusercontent.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/main/install-update-media/install_ddt.sh -o install_ddt.sh && chmod +x install-ddt.sh && ./install_ddt.sh
+    curl -sSL https://raw.githubusercontent.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/main/install-update-media/setup_ddt.sh -o install_ddt.sh && chmod +x setup_ddt.sh && ./setup_ddt.sh
     ```

 ## Old method